pact-foundation/docs.pact.io/README.md

 ## Automatic syncing from the markdown files in each Pact implementation repository

 The markdown files in the following directories are synced from their respective source repositories.
 Do not edit them directly!
+You'll be able to tell if it's a file that has been synced from another repository because the `custom_edit_url` will be set in the page metadata.

 * `docs/implementation_guides/go`
 * `docs/implementation_guides/javascript`